Baristas: Why You Should Use a Digital Scale to Weigh Coffee

 Can I use any scale to weigh coffee beans?

 Whilst any weighing instrument can be used to weigh coffee beans, certain types of scales provide better results.
 Think about the level of precision you need the scale to be before purchase.
-Top-pan balances featuring external weighing pans or price computing scales are easy to use:
+Top-pan balances featuring external weighing pans and are generally easy to use:

 - Place a bag or container onto the weighing pan.